apache/flink/docs/dev/connectors/streamfile_sink.md

 in-progress file.

 <span class="label label-danger">Important Note 4</span>: Currently, the `StreamingFileSink` only supports three filesystems:
-HDFS/S3/Local.
-Flink will throw an exception when using an unsupported filesystem.
+HDFS, S3, and Local.
+Flink will throw an exception when using an unsupported filesystem at runtime.

 ### S3-specific